-Filing a workers’ comp claim in Bloomington, IN should be easy but that it isn’t always the case.
+Filing a workers’ compensation claim in Bloomington, Indiana should be easy but that it isn’t always the case.
 Sometimes employers and/or their insurance companies deny or delay workers’ comp claims.
 This can make it much more difficult for an employee who is already struggling to recover from a painful workplace injury.
 In many cases, the employee is out of work, bills are piling up, and the stress is beginning to take its toll on the employee and the entire family.

-Before you become overwhelmed by a Bloomington workers’ comp claim that is not proceeding smoothing in a timely fashion, contact the workers’ compensation attorneys of The Ken Nunn Law Office for a free consultation by calling -800-CALL-KEN or 1-800-225-5536.
+Before you become overwhelmed by a Bloomington workers’ compensation claim that is not proceeding smoothing in a timely fashion, contact the workers’ compensation attorneys of The Ken Nunn Law Office for a free consultation by calling -800-CALL-KEN or 1-800-225-5536.

 What is Workers’ Compensation?